-The Gas Monitor 1A2 with DSI is shipped with channel 1 and 2 relays factory configured per customer order, typically as de-energized in the non-alarm state.
+The Gas Monitor 1A1 with DSI is shipped with relays factory configured per customer order, typically as de-energized in the non-alarm state.
 If the user prefers to have relays in a normally energized (failsafe) state see section 5.1.2 for jumper configuration.